mwiecksosa/mwiecksosa.github.io/index.md

 Here is my [CV](https://mwiecksosa.github.io/cv.pdf).
 You can reach me at mwiecksosa AT cmu DOT edu.

 My research focuses on learning nonlinear dynamics from high-dimensional nonstationary time series data.
 I am especially interested in the connections between causality, optimal forecasting, and model predictive control.
 I am inspired by many topics in statistics and machine learning, notably nonparametric estimation, high-dimensional statistics, and causal inference.
-Much of my work is motivated by applications in weather forecasting, economic modeling, and computational epidemiology.

 **Working Papers**
 1. Conditional Independence Testing in the Presence of Temporal Correlation and Nonstationarity (with Michel Haddad and Aaditya Ramdas).
 [Link](https://mwiecksosa.github.io/papers/dGCM_CI_NSTS.pdf).